whymarrh/morse-code-keyboard/readme.md

 # Building and installing #

 To build from this source, Ant, the JDK, and the Android SDK are all required.
-(It's just like building any other Android app.) **I am assuming you have your phone connected via [ADB][3], and have the SDK preconfigured.**
+(It's just like building any other Android app.)

 1. `android update project -p .` to create the local properties file.
-2. Run `ant debug` to create the packages.
+2. Run `ant debug` to create the package.
 3. `adb -d install ./bin/MorseCodeKeyboard-debug.apk` will install to the connected physical device.

-Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
+Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on the device.
 Select the checkbox beside *Morse code* and accept the warning.
 Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
 All done.

 # The behaviour of the  delete (DEL) key #

 The delete key behaviour may seem a bit weird at first.
-What it does is this: if you enter a sequence of dots and dashes and then press delete, it will empty the composing text (as in the dots/dashes), not just the last character. **It deletes the whole sequence that was entered, not just the last dot/dash and not the previous character.** In the event that no sequence was entered and you press the delete key, it will then delete the previous character.
-I feel that this becomes intuitive after a bit of use.
-You may disagree; I may add an alternative behaviour as preference in the future.
+What it does is this: if you enter a sequence of dots and dashes and then press delete, it will empty the composing text (as in the dots/dashes), not just the last character. **It deletes the whole sequence that was entered, not just the last dot/dash.** In the event that no sequence was entered and the delete key is pressed, it will then delete the previous character.
+This should become intuitive after a bit of use.

   [1]:https://github.com/whymarrh/mcime/zipball/master
   [2]:https://github.com/whymarrh/mcime/tarball/master